redhat-developer/intellij-openshift-connector/How-to-debug-a-component.md

 **Yes**, the run configuration settings are used to determine the local port when the `Debug` action is selected.
 Also, you can delete the run configuration, a new one will be automatically created when needed.

-### How do i stop completly debugging a component?
+### How do i stop completely debugging a component?
 First stop the debugger, then select the `Terminal` tab.
 Locate the `odo` debug terminal and right click on it, then select `Close Session`.

 ### The debugger cannot connect/The debugger does not stop at my breakpoint/How do i see the odo logs?